ExpHP/ExpHP.github.io/_posts/2018-09-30-lockout-part-3.md

 ### Two levels of rules

-Part 2 introduced a whole bunch of rules, but from now onwards I'd really like to differentiate them into two groups based on their level of impact: They are our **constitution,** and its **implementation.**
+[Part 2][Part 2] introduced a whole bunch of rules, but from now onwards I'd really like to differentiate them into two groups based on their level of impact: They are our **constitution,** and its **implementation.**

 ### Our constitution